 Automate Your Finances

 Why automate your finances?
-To find out, let’s think about exercise.
+To answer that, let’s think about exercise.

-When you go for a run, lift weights, or spend some time in your favorite exercise class, it’s easy to accept that you’re tired and need some rest.
-After all, you just worked out!
-But after you’ve gone shopping or paid your bills, you don’t tend to put your feet up.
-But as it turns out, mental work is work, too.
+When you go for a run, lift weights, or spend time in your favorite exercise class, it’s easy to accept that you’re tired and need rest—you just worked out!
+But when you’ve spent hours paying bills, juggling due dates, or double-checking your checking account, most of us don’t give ourselves the same grace.
+We think of it as “just adulting,” but the truth is that mental work is work, too.

 automate your finances.png